 Rent a car

 From my personal experience, I prefer to book a rental car from home and never at the final destination.
 Why?
 The terms on the websites of the rental car companies or agencies are (mostly) very well explained and you can compare prices depending on which services you want to add.
-Make sure to tick the box with an insurance that covers everything without accidental damage excess.
+Make sure to tick the box with insurance that covers everything without accidental damage excess.
 I usually add all kilometers included, full to full and insurance of tires and glass when I book a car.
 When you arrive at the counter at the airport, the staff will try to sell you their insurance.
 It is a common practice and you should not bother.
 Some useful tips when renting a car abroad:

-- Car rental companies charge the hell of a money for GPS.
+- Car rental companies charge the hell of money for GPS.
 You can save money if you use google maps on your mobile.
+I use GlocalMe on my trips.
+It is a mobile hot spot and it lets me buy different data packages for countries and regions.

 - Before you hop into your car, check it on damages.
 If you found any that are not indicated on your contract, make someone mark them on the papers.